 We had a leisurely morning with breakfast after 9am as we planned for another consolidated day of hiking that would take us all the way to the exit gate.
 Had our legs been too tired or our motivation minimal we could have had two days of only a couple hours of hiking before completing our trek, but we opted to do the full 4.5 hours today and make it back to Arusha for a cold beer a whole day early.

-Before we set off we had the pleasure of handing out all the tips to our trusty crew as they sang and danced in celebration of a successful trek.
+Before we set off hiking, we had the pleasure of handing out all the tips to our outstanding crew while they sang and danced in celebration of a successful trek.

 After photos and many handshakes we started on our final way.
 Feeling rejuvenated despite the sore knees, Dismas allowed us to go at our own speed down the winding muddy trail.

 The rest of the day was spent descending from moorlands back into dense rainforest in the cool humid air.
-A quick snack at the Mweka Camp 10,000′ (3100m) brought us word that this morning Kibo Peak received three times as much snow as we had the previous night which prevented many large groups from even attempting to summit and forced some groups to turn around.
-We were so grateful for Dismas’ insight that had us summit a day early and dodging summiting on this day which would have likely been a failure.
+A quick snack at the Mweka Camp 10,000′ (3100m) brought us word that the night’s storm brought Kibo Peak three times as much snow as we had the previous night.
+This had prevented many large groups from even attempting to summit and forced some groups to turn around.
+We were so grateful for Dismas’ insight that had us summit a day early and dodge a failed attempt summiting on the day we originally planned.

 Like clock work we made it to the exit Mweka Gate in 4.5 hours to sign out and jump back on the bus with all our porters already waiting for us.
 We said so long and thank you to porters as we dropped some off in Moshi and others along the road back into Arusha.